phintaC/GS_phage_2020/README.md

 # GS_phage_2020
-Any code and cmd lines used in project
+Any code and cmd lines used in master's project